 In theory, the most efficient outcome is supposed to be if the state doesn't intervene.
 But is it that simple?
 Not if we are dealing with a heavily distorted market to begin with.
 The theory of the second-best tells us: moving from an imperfect market scenario in the direction of perfect markets, but not all the way, can make things worse.

-It's not surprising if the reaction of some to cutting subsidies to the arts — many of which seem these days to be generating material that is either vacuous, ugly, or over-politicised — is 'good riddance'.
+It's not surprising if the reaction of some to cutting subsidies to the arts — many of which seem these days to be generating material that is either vacuous, ugly, or over-politicised — is good riddance.
 And cutting may be the best solution in this particular case, though I suspect this exercise, like most exercises initiated by New Labour, is really designed to achieve ideological objectives: some more destruction of bourgeois culture (classical music, traditional theatre) under cover of 'anti-elitism'.

-However, the full story is not just about the market as we know it, because we don't really have a pure market, but rather a 'mixed economy' which has been heavily engineered over the past sixty years to achieve downward redistribution, particularly with respect to capital and investment income. *
+However, the full story is not just about the market as we know it, because we don't really have a pure market, but rather a mixed economy which has been heavily engineered over the past sixty years to achieve downward redistribution, particularly with respect to capital and investment income.*

-The 'market' as it is usually conceived these days means: buying and selling end products among a relatively homogenised salary-earning population.
+The market as it is usually conceived these days means: buying and selling end products among a relatively homogenised salary-earning population.
 This partial version of the market can produce plenty of good culture, but it cannot easily produce cutting-edge high culture.
-It does not, by itself, produce novel theories in theoretical physics, or philosophy, or genuinely innovative theatre — though it may produce pop culture which trades under the 'iconoclastic' label, e.g. Mark Ravenhill's in-yer-face plays, or Bernard-Henri Lévy's pseudo-radical chic.
+It does not, by itself, produce novel theories in theoretical physics, or philosophy, or genuinely innovative theatre — though it may produce pop culture which trades under the 'iconoclastic' label, e.g. Mark Ravenhill's in-your-face plays, or Bernard-Henri Lévy's pseudo-radical chic.
 (Baumol and Bowen have highlighted some other problems with cultural markets fuelled purely by consumption expenditure.)

 Innovative high culture requires patronage.
 This can in theory come via the state, collected by forced subscription from taxpayers, but the evidence suggests that what this generates is severely limited on the good-culture side, and not nearly limited enough on the bad-culture side.
 That leaves private capital.